interferopy/interferopy/docs/pages/findclumps.rst

 threshold of 0.5 (per kernel width).
 For more information, see the documentation of :any:`interferopy.cube.Cube.findclumps_full` and the individual functions for more details.

+#### Sextractor parameter files
+Default Sextractor files (.sex,.param)  are distributed with interferopy.
+The default.param cannot be changed because the code expects a fixed number ofcolumns with a certain order in the intermediate Sextractor catalogues.
+MINTHRES/MINAREA/DETECT_THRES parameters are set to 3, as we find this works well for most applications and observatories.
+If you wish to change these parameters, the filename of the .sex file in the 'sextractor_param_file' parameter.
+We note that high SNR and area thresholds accelerate findclumps but make the fitting of the SNR distribution and the fidelity more unstable as the low-SNR distribution is not constrained.

 The resulting fidelity selection plot should look like this: